rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

       - command
 ```

-This sets the `--profile=docker-rules-engine` command line argument so that the application service uses the `docker-rules-engine` configuration profile which resides at `/res/docker-rules-engine/configuration.toml`
+This sets the `profile` so that the application service uses the `rules-engine` configuration profile which resides at `/res/rules-engine/configuration.toml`

-> *Note that Application Services no longer use docker profiles.
+> *Note that EdgeX Services no longer use docker profiles.
 They use Environment Overrides in the docker compose file to make the necessary changes to the configuration for running in Docker.
-See the **Environment Variable Overrides For Docker** section in [App Service Configurable's README](https://github.com/edgexfoundry/app-service-configurable/blob/master/README.md#environment-variable-overrides-for-docker)* for more details and an example.
+See the **Environment Variable Overrides For Docker** section in the [App Service Configurable](./AppServiceConfigurable.md#environment-variable-overrides-for-docker)* section for more details and an example.

+#### EDGEX_STARTUP_DURATION

+This environment variable overrides the default duration, 30 seconds, for a service to complete the start-up, aka bootstrap, phase of execution

+#### EDGEX_STARTUP_INTERVAL

+This environment variable overrides the retry interval or sleep time before a failure is retried during the start-up, aka bootstrap, phase of execution.

+#### EDGEX_CONF_DIR

+This environment variable overrides the configuration directory where the configuration file resides.
+Default is `./res` and also overrides any value set with the `-c/--confdir` command-line option.

+#### EDGEX_CONFIG_FILE

+This environment variable overrides the configuration file name.
+Default is `configutation.toml` and also overrides any value set with the -f/--file command-line option.

 ### Store and Forward